fabiantaubert/nabopb/README.md

 - `NABOPB_subroutines.py`: Supporting subroutines used by the main algorithm(s).
 - `demo.py`: A collection of demo examples illustrating the use of the `NABOPB.py` algorithm.
   ⚠️ **Note**: For quick tests, use small parameters (e.g., sparsity `s` and extension `Gamma.N`), or comment out unnecessary NABOPB calls.
+- `requirements.txt`: List of Python packages required by the main NABOPB implementation.
 - `bspline_test_10d.py`, `bsplinet_test_9d.py`, `cardinal_bspline.py`: Implementations of test functions based on splines and the cardinal B-spline.
 Used for tests in `demo.py` and `pde_applications/`.
 - `r1lfft/`, `mr1lfft/`, `cmr1lfft/`: Python implementations for generating rank-1 lattices and performing fast transforms on them.
 Based on original MATLAB code by Lutz Kämmerer.
 - `sparse_recovery/`: Python implementations of OMP, CoSaMP and SR-LASSO.
 Based on the [SparseRecovery Repository](https://github.com/Zeppo1994/SparseRecovery) by Sebastian Neumayer.